Anton Fransch

-Anton Fransch (c.
-1969 – 17 November 1989), nom de guerre Mahomad, was a commander in Umkhonto we Sizwe.
-He was killed on 17 November 1989 in Cape Town by police and South African Defence Forces for his anti-apartheid activities, after a seven-hour siege in which he used hand-grenades and a machine gun.
+Anton 'Gamka' Fransch (c.
+1969 – 17 November 1989), nom de guerre Mahomad, was a commander in uMkhonto we Sizwe.
+He was killed on 17 November 1989 in Cape Town by members of the South African Police and the South African Defence Force for his anti-apartheid activities, after a seven-hour siege in which he used hand-grenades and a machine gun.

 Cultural references

 Fransch is the subject of The Funeral of Anton Fransch, a poem by Tatamkhulu Afrika, and the 2003 film Deafening Echoes, directed by Eugene Paramoer.